Power Pressure Washer HomepageContact Us

 5" - 10" pipe lines use 3/8" size jetter hose

-8" - 12" pipe lines use ½" size jetter hose
+8" - 12" pipe lines use 1/2" size jetter hose

-10" or larger pipe lines use ¾" size jetter hose
+10" or larger pipe lines use 3/4" size jetter hose

-If you are a pressure washer contractor, if you haven't already, you may want to consider adding this type of work as a specialty and advertise it well.
+If you are a pressure washer contractor, if you haven't already, you may want to consider adding this type of work as a speciality and advertise it well.
 Many municipalities have sewer lines, storm water lines, catch basins and conduits that when clogged, angry and frustrated residents unite.
 Knowing there is a solution to keeping these waterways clog-free is sure to keep your phone ringing!
 In addition, many industrial parks and complexes also have their own lines that may need a professional sewer drain jetting.
 Property owners and managers of apartment and housing complexes may also be good places to target as these places may also have their own sewers or septic tanks.

 It's not just a plumber anymore that can come to the rescue of a clogged drain.
 Using a sewer jetter can do the job as well.